 II.Section3.A.3.
 Reports.
 Each standing committee and the Executive Committee, through its duly elected chair, shall, at all regular meetings of the University Senate, make a brief oral report of business transacted by the committee since the previous meeting of the University Senate.
 In addition, II.Section3.I applies to such reports.

 II.Section3.A.4.
 Agenda.
 The Executive Committee shall set the agenda for any regular meeting of the University Senate.
 This agenda shall be disseminated to all members of the University Senate no fewer than eight (8) calendar days prior to the meeting.
 The Executive Committee shall include as part of this agenda the statements of any motions that are to be considered by the University Senate at this meeting, including information necessary to access all documents supporting such motions.

+II.Section3.A.4.a.
+Consent Agenda.
+A consent agenda, known in Robert’s Rules of Order as a “consent calendar” (11th ed. p.361, III.11-32) may be presented by the Presiding Officer in advance of a regular meeting.
+Items listed are usually of a routine and uncontroversial nature.
+For each source committee, items emerging from that source committee are placed on the consent agenda by the Presiding Officer at the request of, and in consultation with, the chair of that source committee.
+The Presiding Officer may consult with the Executive Committee when setting the consent agenda.
+The consent agenda is taken up at a regular meeting prior to source committee reports.
+An item may be removed, without a stated reason, from the consent agenda at the request of any member.
+Removed items may be taken up either immediately after the consent agenda, placed later on the regular agenda, or added to a future meeting’s agenda at the discretion of the assembly.
+Items not removed from the consent agenda shall be considered collectively and without amendment or debate.
+A motion to approve the consent agenda requires a second and a two-thirds majority of those casting votes favoring adoption, assuming the presence of a quorum.

 II.Section3.A.5.
 Quorum.
 A majority of the membership shall constitute a quorum.